 Exercise is known to increase hunger, and thus will affect the rate of moulting.
 In the wild, land hermit crabs have been known to walk many miles a night, and graze on foods along the way.
-It would depend on location as to the amount of exercise and grazing a hermit crab will do, but we have to be aware that a hermit crab stuck in a tank will not be as strong and healthy as one which is allowed out of the tank.
+It would depend on location as to the amount of exercise and grazing a hermit crab will do.
+We can full fill the need to walk by providing a plastic hamster wheel in the crabitat.
+It is important to provide a multitude of climbing surfaces as well.

 Scientist Mike Oesterling of the Virginia Institute of Marine Science has noted this in Blue Crabs.

 “In the summer months, food availability has a major affect on shedding activity.
 If a crab does not satisfy the physiological need to shed (increased muscle tissue, body cavity ‘cramping’, etc.), it will not enter the molting cycle.
 In other words, if it doesn’t get adequate nutrition it’s not going to grow.”
 (Oesterling, M. 2003)

 Hermit Crabs are social animals, and as such, there is usually a ‘pecking order’ among groups or colonies.
 As with many animals and organisms, when there is a scarcity of resources you will see a ‘pecking order’ among hermit crabs.
 The resources most important to hermit crabs being protein and calcium-rich foods and varied diet; hiding spots; space to dig down to moult; different sizes of seashells; water; and salt water (brackish – 50% salinity).

 If a crab is ‘top crab’ than it would get the most food, like with puppies and seagulls.
 We see this on a small scale within the crabarium, where hermit crabs vie for position in the food bowl or a favourite hiding spot.
 I have often watched my jumbo hermit crabs fighting for access to the salt-water bowl or treat dish.
 It is not unusual for them to fill the bowl completely and keep other hermit crabs away, defending their right to eat first.